VaishnaviSaraf/CCOEW-Team11-Currency_Data_Analysis/README.md

 - Users will select currency 1 as a base currency and currency 2 as the converted currency.

-- Analyze the forex rate between two countries over a period of time - weekly, monthly,yearly and quarterly.
+- Analyze the Currency rate between two countries over a period of time - weekly, monthly,yearly and quarterly.
 Given information is displayed using a graph.
 Display peak value of currency and its lowest value.

-- Forex Calculator - the user can directly convert a given amount in base currency to its equivalent.
+- Currency Converter - the user can directly convert a given amount in base currency to its equivalent.

-- A screen to display all currencies along with the short code, description, and current exchange rate.

 ## Additional Functionalities implemented